For a project requiring an investment of $50,000 to $150,000, in collaboration with a technical team of your choice.

 |5||Excellent response: The response provided comprehensively addressed the question and/or provided all required information.
 No gaps exist in the response.|

 Each response is evaluated independently by Advisory Committee members, then the final score is determined by consensus scoring.
 To provide further clarity on this process, it is the intent of DMC to proceed with a consensus scoring for the top twelve (12) proposals, however, DMC may adjust the number of proposals as they see fit and reasonable for the investment program.

 The DMC Advisory Committee is composed of internal and external experts.
-Its role is to review and provide feedback on quick pitches and evaluate proposals submitted for the “Large investment” and “Medium investment” streams of the DMC investment program.
+Its role is to evaluate proposals submitted for all three streams of the DMC investment program.
 As part of its evaluation, the Committee takes into account the desired outcomes of the investment program and specific review and evaluation criteria (section 4.5).
 It submits its recommendations to the Canadian Museum of History (CMH) regarding which proposals should receive an investment.
 Because it is accountable to the public, the CMH reserves the right to reject the recommendations of the Advisory Committee.